-Texas Medical Liability Trust (TMLT), the largest medical liability provider in the state, insures more than 14,500 physicians.
+Texas Medical Liability Trust (TMLT), the largest medical liability provider in the state, insures more than 19,000 health care professionals.
 The company has a wide range of liability insurance products and helpful tools.

 For example, TMLT offers a Moonlighting program that provides premium discounts for residents or fellows who practice 30 hours per week or less outside of their training program.